-Product management is the art of building common understanding of what is important.
+Product management is, above all, the art of building common understanding of what is important.
 That common understanding is the context in which people and teams reason about how to spend their time.

-We now live in a world where, by and large, organisations do not give orders.
-They’ve come, mostly, to a philosophical position which says that better things happen when people work out what to do themselves, instead of being told.
+We now live in a world where, by and large, organisations have come to a position which says that better things happen when people work out what to do themselves, instead of being told.

 But this creates a coordination problem: if everyone is self-directed, how do we ensure everyone’s work is complimentary?
 The answer: by ensuring they have a common understanding of what is important.
 The people tasked with building, maintaining and embedding that understanding are product managers.

 This is often not the reality of product management.
 There are lots of failure modes.
 For example, PMs often take decisions for their team, using their internal model of what is important.
 But their real job is to facilitate a shared mental model powerful enough to replace their role as a decision maker.

 One person knowing what to do is brittle.
 A shared model for what to do is resilient and scalable.
 And it encourages the joyful human experience of making something together.

 Sharing an understanding of what is important doesn’t completely solve the coordination problem.
 It helps a lot, because given shared goals people tend to self organise to meet them.
 But we also have a lot of evidence about the best way to organise.